robertis/mod_wathi/README.md

 An apache module for getting insights on every HTTP request

 Currently, it works only on Mac OSX ( Lion).
-It will be ported to Linux.
+Porting to Linux is easy.

 INSTALLATION
 ===============